 Three possible responses to “bids” for emotional connection

-Dr. Gottman further proposes that there are three possible responses to bids for emotional connection:
+There are three possible responses to bids for emotional connection:

 - Turning Toward